Online Safety

 On the rare occasions Bark did scan successfully, alert quality was a second major problem.

-• Alerts that trained us to ignore the product
+• Alerts that created alert fatigue and trained us to ignore notifications

-iOS app coverage: what parents expect vs what iPhone allows
+iOS app coverage: what parents expect versus what iPhone allows

-Bark markets monitoring across many apps, but Bark’s own iOS coverage page lists “no coverage on iOS” for several major teen platforms, including Snapchat, Instagram, TikTok, Roblox, and Discord.
+Bark markets monitoring across many apps.
+In practice, Bark's own iOS coverage list shows "no coverage on iOS" for several major teen platforms.
+If your child lives on Snapchat, TikTok, Instagram, or Discord, this matters.

 Pricing and security notes

-Bark also publicly states it is SOC 2 Type II, and it publishes a 15-day data retention policy.
+Bark also publicly states it is SOC 2 Type II and publishes a retention policy that includes purging data within 15 days of analysis.

 What we liked

-• Bark is an established product with a broad ecosystem (Bark Phone, Bark Home, etc.)
+• Established product with a broad ecosystem (Bark Phone, Bark Home, etc.)

-• The concept of alert-based monitoring (instead of full surveillance) is directionally right
+• The concept of alerts rather than full surveillance is directionally right

-• Security posture is more clearly documented than many smaller apps
+• Clearer public security posture than many smaller products

 What we did not like